 Use Online Help Desk Services

 Get remote help from an online IT provider.
-Depending on your needs, you can go for a one-time remote IT pro, or get a help desk plan that offers continual support (many of those will brand themselves as "small business IT" help).
+Depending on your needs, you can go for a one-time remote IT pro (many of those will brand themselves as "small business IT" help).
 While they will charge a fee, you know you're getting good help from a knowledgeable source

 Check for Local IT Services